Taoist-Labs/seedao-seed/contracts/README.md

 #### 3.2 Deploy `Seed` contract

-Please modify and confirm the address of the points token contract in `scripts/1_deploy_seed.ts` #9 line, and then execute the deployment command:
+Please modify and confirm the address of the SCR contract in `scripts/1_deploy_seed.ts` #9 line, and then execute the deployment command:

 ```bash
 $ npx hardhat run --network mainnet scripts/1_deploy_seed.ts